Boston Common: Notable features

-Grounds

-The Common forms the southern foot of Beacon Hill.
-Boston Common is the southern end of Boston's Freedom Trail.

-The Boston Common Frog Pond sits at the heart of Boston Common.
-Managed by The Skating Club of Boston in partnership with the City of Boston, Frog Pond is home to a winter ice skating rink and learn-to-skate school, a reflecting pool in the spring and fall, and a summer spray pool and children's carousel.
+The Boston Common Frog Pond sits at the heart of the Common and is managed by the Skating Club of Boston in partnership with the City of Boston.
+Frog Pond is home to a winter ice skating rink and learn-to-skate school, a reflecting pool in the spring and fall, and a summer spray pool and children's carousel.

 The softball fields lie in the southwest corner of the Common.
 A grassy area forms the western part of the park and is most commonly used for the park's largest events.
 A parking garage lies under this part of the Common.
-A granite slab there commemorates Pope John Paul II's October 1, 1979, visit to Boston.
+A granite slab there commemorates Pope John Paul II's October 1, 1979 visit to Boston.
 The Pope said mass that day to an estimated 400,000 people.

-In 1913 and 1986, prehistoric sites were discovered on the Common indicating Native American presence in the area as far back as 8,500 years ago.
+In 1913 and 1986, prehistoric sites were discovered on the Common indicating American Indian presence long before it was colonized.

 Since 1971, the Province of Nova Scotia has donated the annual Christmas Tree to the City of Boston as an enduring thank-you for the relief efforts of the Boston Red Cross and the Massachusetts Public Safety Committee following the Halifax Explosion of 1917.

+Both the Common and Public Garden have been developed for recreational and aesthetic purposes: while the Common is primarily unstructured open space that facilitate social and political gatherings, the Public Garden providing a more manicured landscape for promenading.